andreeelopes/spring-react-app/README.md

 A proposal has a related stream of comments that fire email notifications to the involved users to respond using a link.

 ## Documentation
-The documentation of server and client is present in the doc folder.
+The documentation of server and client is present in the doc folder, which includes the reports of the client and server applications.

 ## Server